-Disclaimer: The Cayin N8 was sent to us as a loan item and will be returned after this First Contact feature and subsequent review.
+Disclaimer: The Cayin N8 digital media player was sent to us as a loan item and will be returned after this First Contact feature and subsequent review.
 Many thanks to Cayin for giving us this opportunity.

 For further reading on our Cayin reviews please click here.

 We just received the all-new Cayin N8 digital media player last week and we thought it would be ideal to give you a quick insight to this flagship DAP as well as plenty of pics for those wondering what it looks like and comes with.